smileformylove/Post-disaster-rescue-assessment-support-system/Tensorflow-SegNet/README.md

 for manually checking, will be configured to be more flexible.

 # Dataset
 The images for testing in IBM, label.png means the label for disaster.png.
-Ohter image pair is obviously.
+Ohter image pair is obviously to watch.
 The outcome is in test_seg, you could find the original image and its segmentation map

 .......